Housing Benefit (Northern Ireland) - How much Housing Benefit will I get?

 How will I be paid Housing Benefit?

-If you are a council tenant, you will not be paid Housing Benefit directly.
+If you are a Housing Executive or registered housing association tenant, you will not be paid Housing Benefit directly.
 Instead, it will be taken off the rent you have to pay so you pay less rent or no rent yourself.

-If you have a private landlord, you will be paid straight into your bank or building society or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.
-Sometimes the council can pay your landlord directly.
+If you have a private landlord, you will be paid straight into your bank, building society or Post Office account or through the Payment Exception Service if you are unable to open or manage one of these or a similar account.
+Sometimes the Housing Executive can pay your landlord directly.

-Housing Benefit is usually paid in arrears every week, two weeks, four weeks or a month, depending on when your rent is usually due.
+Housing Benefit is usually paid in arrears every week, two weeks, four weeks or monthly, depending on when your rent is usually due.

 Housing Benefit and other benefits